The New Indian Express: Recent changes

+Indulge

 In October 2007, The New Indian Express launched a 40-page Friday magazine supplement (now, total colour) called Indulge exclusively for the Chennai edition.
 In September 2010, the lifestyle pullout began a Bangalore edition.

 Websites

 The New Indian Express Group of Companies also publishes Dinamani in Tamil and the following magazines: Cinema Express (Tamil), Samakalika Malayalam Vaarika (Malayalam), in addition to the website Edex Live.